-Normally you should receive your new visa, which is usually in the form of a Biometric Residence Permit (BRP), within 8 weeks of submission.
+Normally you should receive your visa decision within 8 weeks of submission.

 More information about the BRP can be found on our BRP intranet pages.

 On receipt of your BRP, please send us scanned copies of the front and back so that we can update your SIMS record.